Libby Manchester Gilpatric

 Career a Year Syndrome for a Young Mommy with Artistic Ambition

 Through twenty years in New York City, I taught middle school English and learned to type, file, crop photos, do paste-ups for marketing and public relations jobs.
 I sold ad space for a popular financial magazine.
-Good on the phone, I interviewed financial professionals and wrote reports on “dog-an-pony-shows” for clients.
-Classes in botanical drawing at the Brooklyn Museum, life drawing at the Art Students’ League, design at the School of Visual Arts, along with weekly tours in the Metropolitan Museum of Art sustained my love of art.
+Good on the phone, I interviewed financial professionals and wrote reports on “dog-an-pony-shows” popular with clients.
+Classes in botanical drawing at the Brooklyn Museum, life drawing at the Art Students’ League, design study at the School of Visual Arts, along with weekly tours in the Metropolitan Museum of Art and MoMA sustained my love of art.
 Until our two boys went to school, I worked part-time to be stay-at-home Mom.
-My beginning calligraphy practice filled in the gaps.
+My blossoming calligraphy practice filled in the gaps.

 From Schools for Boys to Public Junior High and High School & More Careers for Mom

 We took to the suburbs for our sons’ junior high through college years.
-Quite by surprise, the calligraphy business thrived.
-Watercolor painting became a new sideline, and I learned to gild and paint faux-finishes on furniture and old trays.
+Quite by surprise, my calligraphy business prospered.
+Watercolor painting became a new sideline, and I learned to gild and paint faux-finishes on furniture and old trays at a fancy upper east-side painting school.

 Feasting on Contemporary Coastal & Rural New England Landscape Painting